vindhyameda/DATA-ANALYTICS/README.md

 <h2>PROJECTS ON GITHUB:</h2>
-- EXCEL_ADVANCED: Analyzing Employee Salary data using advanced EXCEL functions like STATISTICAL Methods, PIVOT Tables, SLICERS, XLOOKUP

 - SQL PROJECT: Analyzing Employee Salary Data using SYNTAX like WHERE, MAx, MIN, EMBEDDED SQL QUERY, GROUP BY, JOINS etc.

 - POWER BI: ETL Extraction, Transformation and Loading Tables from different type of files, Creating different appropiate visuals, designing and formatting reports.

 - AZURE BOARDS: Creating dashboards for SPRINT ANALYSIS and QUALITY TEST SUITES for regression and functional testing.

 - PYTHON: Connecting to server, Importing LIBRARIES like PANDAS, PYODBC, CSV, using FUNCTIONS to run queries.

+- EXCEL_ADVANCED: Analyzing Employee Salary data using advanced EXCEL functions like STATISTICAL Methods, PIVOT Tables, SLICERS, XLOOKUP.